miskatul-anwar/Tauri-TodoApp/README.md

 > **Note**: if you prefer installing .exe file click the link below...
 > [Download TodoApp.exe](https://drive.google.com/uc?export=download&id=11h-jlEGU244_ebqibIcWOahIVz5gsxHt)

-## Getting Started

-To learn more about installation, check the [Installation Guide](INSTALLATION.md).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---

 We hope you enjoy using TodoApp to manage your daily tasks more efficiently!